 I am excited to announce Tsuno was successful with reaching the $40000 target necessary to make the first bulk order with the manufacturers through Australian crowd funding platform Pozible.
-We are busy getting that organised now, with expected delivery to be mid/late August 2014.
+The pads are being delivered late October, and shortly afterwards will be available to purchase.

 Please sign up to our mailing list at the bottom of the page for updates about when the pads will be available to purchase.
 And if you are a retailer interested in stocking Tsuno, please get in touch at email@example.com.
 If you are on Facebook and would like to like Tsuno to be kept in the loop about all things pads head here- www.facebook.com/tsunopads